qbbr/symfony-bash-completion/README.md

 ## Usage

-Restart your bash and you should be able to autocomplete in a Symfony project:
+Restart your bash and you should be able to autocomplete commands in a Symfony project console:

 ```bash
 ./bin/console [TAB]